joshuanianji/oshuajaycalendar/README.md

 - [**The** Aztec Calendar Website](https://www.azteccalendar.com/azteccalendar.html)
 - [Aztec date convertor](https://www.azteccalendar.com/?day=14&month=11&year=2016)

+The Aztecs have 2 calendars, one that follows the yearly cycles and one that is 260 days or something.
+It will be hard to do, but very interesting if I complete it.

 ### <a name="babylonian"></a>Babylonian Calendar
 - [Wikipedia](https://en.wikipedia.org/wiki/Babylonian_calendar)
 - [Livius.org website - pretty good actually](http://www.livius.org/articles/concept/calendar-babylonian/)